 My understanding of basic gardening principles grew, but I wanted to learn more.
 I certified with the local Master Gardener program in 2015.
 Learning from skilled gardeners in classes, and working alongside experienced gardeners in the demonstration garden, was invaluable.
 This program taught me where to look to find the answers I needed for gardening in the unique desert climate of Arizona.

-I started writing articles for the Master Gardener newsletter that is sent out monthly to local Master Gardeners.
+In 2016, I began writing articles for the Master Gardener newsletter that is sent out monthly to local Master Gardeners.
 Writing didn’t come easily to me, but I kept at it.

 Nothing beats the feeling of heading out to the garden to gather much of what my family eats.
 Vegetables, fruits, and herbs from my garden are picked almost daily.
 We eat them fresh, and I also preserve harvests by canning, drying, and freezing.